 Training for those new to currency markets or looking for advanced strategies is always a good idea.
 Most currency brokers will offer free online training and modules but only a few will offer a dedicated account manager, webinars and in-person training.
 It’s worth understanding your needs and ensuring the broker will meet your expectations.

 Our List Of Australian Forex Brokers

-Below is a list created in August 2016 for Australian forex brokers which have an Australian Financial Services Licence (AFSL).
+Below is a list created in August 2019 for Australian forex brokers which have an Australian Financial Services Licence (AFSL).
+This will help you with choosing a forex broker that is legit.
 Each one has an office in Australia but some have their headquarters overseas.
 The list below is in alphabetical order and not by the number of Australian forex traders on their books.
 To view our recommended brokers view our forex trading comparison table.

 - Admiral Markets